nthopinion/covid19/README.md

 # Objective of Hackathon: Physicians and Health Providers

-Nth Opinion invites all physicians and health providers to share information with one another via the app.
+Nth Opinion invites all <b>physicians and health providers</b> to share information with one another via the app.
 Doctors in North America have questions and they want to talk to those in Italy, Hong Kong, and other infected regions.
 Please create a physician account and help each other answer questions.
 Please put your Country in your answer.
 Our tool is decentralized and borderless so you don’t need to worry about getting approval from administrations.
 Our tool will inform other countries what is coming.
 It will let physicians tell doctors in other countries what they tried.
 We need information from New York, Holland, Italy, Iran, South Korea, and China.

 To contribute as a physician or health provider, please email Nth Opinion to set up an account.
 Nth Opinion vets all applicants to ensure they are physicians and health providers.
 Email: signup@covid19webapp.com